ombline/lab-beach-finder/readme.md

 ## Introduction

 Everybody likes to go to the beach.
-But not everybody has a beach around, so some people has to do a lot of kilometers to go to the beach.
-What happens if once we are there, the weather is not the appropiate?
-Or you can't swim?
+But not everybody has a beach around.
+Some people have to travel quite a distance to find on.
+What happens if we show up and the weather is no good?
+Or the conditions are too dangerous to swim?
 Beach Finder will solve this!

-In this lesson, we are going to create a web application that will allow our users to see which is any beach status all over the world.
-How does it work?
+In this lesson, we are going to create a web application that will allow our users to see the state of these conditions for any beach around the world.

 The beach lifeguard uses a flag to indicate if you can swim, you have to be careful, or you can't swim.
 This is done with a color flag: